Advising Appointment

 Your Suggested Course List

-Your Suggested Course List is just that - courses that we suggest transfers take during their first quarter at Cal Poly.
+Your Suggested Course List is just that - courses that we suggest transfers take during their first semester at Cal Poly.
 There are specific notes about introductory courses and sections that may be relevant to consider for registration.
 Please make sure you read this document in its entirety.
-This document has essential information for you to be able to successfully register for the correct courses in fall quarter.
+This document has essential information for you to be able to successfully register for the correct fall semester courses.

 Every major will be slightly different, but in general they will include the following sections: